 Pilgrim Nuclear Power Station is a nuclear power plant that generates 680MW of electricity for the Commonwealth of Massachusetts and the New England electric grid.

-The power we generate makes up approximately 7-10% of the state's total power and generates enough power for more than 600,000 homes.
-We generate the power in a nuclear reactor in which water is heated by a process called nuclear fission.
-Learn more about how Pilgrim Nuclear Power Station and nuclear power works in our FAQs.
+The power it generates represents about 17% of Massachusetts’ in-state power production.
+The plant generates enough power for more than 600,000 homes.
+The power is generated in a nuclear reactor in which water is heated by a process called nuclear fission.
+Learn more about how Pilgrim Nuclear Power Station and nuclear power works throughout this website.

 Brian Sullivan was named Site Vice President for Entergy’s Pilgrim Nuclear Power Station May 19, 2017.
 He is responsible for continued safe and efficient operation of the plant.